-Raskob Day School and Learning Institute is a non-profit organization that serves the Bay Area community by providing services for students and adults with learning differences.
+Raskob Learning Institute and Day School is a non-profit organization that serves the Bay Area community by providing services for students and adults with learning differences.
 The Institute is comprised of three Programs: the Day School, the Clinic and the Diagnostic Program.
 Raskob Day School is a Comprehensive Academic Program that serves bright students with mild to moderate learning disabilities, grades 3-8.
 The Clinic provides 1:1 Educational Therapy, and the Diagnostic Assessment program offers comprehensive neuropsychological evaluations for students age 6 through adulthood.

-- WASC Accredited
+- W.A.S.C.
+Accredited

-- Multi-sensory approach tailored to each student’s needs
+- Sessions tailored to each student’s needs

-- Experienced clinicians
+- Experienced Clinicians

 - Fall/Spring/Summer sessions

 - End of semester reports documenting students’ progress

 - In-service trainings for teachers and allied professionals

 - Lower-cost sessions with educational therapy interns from Holy Names University